 True Hiking Shoes

 True hiking shoes are built specifically for hiking and offer a combination of support and traction.
 They’re durable and often are waterproof.
-Hiking shoes aren’t ideal for running in, but make a great shoe for the hiker that plans to log long miles and wants extra support, but not as much support as a hiking boot.
+Hiking shoes aren’t ideal for running in, but make a great shoe for the hiker who plans to log long miles and wants extra support, but not as much support as a hiking boot.

 Trail Running Shoes